-Getting started: Enrolment
+Getting started: Enrolment in First Aid Classes in Windsor

-Settling tuition and additional fees
+Settling tuition and additional fees in First Aid Classes in Windsor

 Unlike most providers, Windsor First Aid allows students to pay the total fees during enrolment or any time before training starts (if the student signed up online).
 Windsor First Aid tuition fees include everything – the base tuition, taxes, certificates, manuals, and registration fees (with St Mark James).
 There are no other fees that this provider will charge you after training.